woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 );
 ```

-Since we'll want near real-time updates, the Postgres database table will be added as a layer in QGIS and digitizers will add features to the table directly in an edit session (as opposed to creating shapefiles, then dumping it all into the PostgresDB at the end of the day).
-Make sure digitizers save edits often so that the database is always as current as possible.

 Create users and passwords for all of your digitizers and grant them access to the table (can grant `ALL` or just specific actions like `SELECT` for read-only users).
-Now, each one of the users should be able to go into QGIS and connect to the Postgres database with their credentials.
-We're not done yet though - each time the digitizers draw a polygon, we'll need to propagate the `ingest_time`, `geom`, and `employee_name` fields.
-To do this, add triggers to the database columns.
-You'll need to default the `ingest_time field` to the current time on an INSERT or SELECT and the `edited_by` field to the digitizer's username.
-QGIS will automatically populate the `geom` column when you insert a feature.

 ```
 CREATE USER tom WITH PASSWORD 'password';